mccurdyc/mrstudyr/README.md

 One mutant reduction technique supported by mrstudyr is uniform random sampling.
 In uniform random sampling, a maximum threshold percentage, _x_, is set for the percentage of the total mutants to be analysed.
-The mrstudyr tools evaluates _x_ from 1% to 90% in increments of 10%.
+The mrstudyr tool evaluates _x_ from 1% to 90% in increments of 10%.

 To perform **uniform random sampling**:
 ```